chrispaulca/sprint1/readme.md

 USFCA MSAN603

-Big Data Stratergerizations with El Jefe Rick Noss
+Big Data Stratergerizations with El Jefe Rick Ross

+This message will self-destruct, if not properly stored.